RHB55/Google-Cybersecurity-Professional-Certificate-Portfolio-Activity/Cybersecurity Portfolio/Manage file permissions using Linux command/readme.md

 **3.Change file permissions**

 The organization provide set of rule related users permetions it' does not allow others to have write access to any files.
 In theis step i checked which file needs to have its permissions modified.
 Using a Linux command I modify these permissions.

+ **4.Change file permissions on a hidden file**

+In this step i modefied permissions for a hidden file, the research team has archived the file, this file should not have write permissions for anyone, but the user and group should be able to read the file. u use a Linux command to assign the appropriate authorization.